 Pennsylvania will continue to unveil a number of new energy conservation programs and alternative energy investment programs

-- – Provides a 25 percent reimbursement grant, up to a maximum of $25,000, to enable Pennsylvania small businesses to acquire equipment or adopt processes that promote energy efficiency.
+- – The program offers a 50% matching grant to Pennsylvania small businesses to acquire equipment or adopt processes that promote energy efficiency or eliminating waste and pollution.

 - Penn Future (Citizens for Pennsylvania’s Future) – Provides extensive information on grants, funding and other sustainable initiatives in the Commonwealth.
 Their mission is to create a future for Pennsylvania where nature, communities and the economy thrive.